rust-lang/rfcs/text/0000-target-tier-policy.md

 Future enhancements to the target tier policy may introduce more detailed requirements for supplying host tools for a target, or for supplying part or all of the standard library.

+In the future, we may have a specified approval body for evaluating legal requirements, in consultation with legal professionals.